-This Management's Discussion and Analysis (this "MD&A") of Sigma Lithium Resources Corporation (the "Company") should be read in conjunction with the audited consolidated financial statements of the Company for the years ended December 31, 2020 and 2019, together with the notes thereto.
-This MD&A provides material updates regarding the business operations, liquidity and capital resources of the Company and compares its financial and operating performance for the years ended December 31, 2020 and 2019.
-This MD&A has been prepared in compliance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-All figures are reported in Canadian dollars, unless otherwise noted.
-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
-Information contained herein is presented as of May 3, 2021, unless otherwise indicated.
+The following interim management's discussion and analysis ("MD&A") of the financial condition and results of operations of Sigma Lithium Resources Corporation (the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the three months ended March 31, 2021.
+This MD&A should be read in conjunction with the audited annual financial statements of the Company for the years ended December 31, 2020 and 2019, together with the notes thereto, and the unaudited condensed interim financial statements for the three months ended March 31, 2021, together with the notes thereto.
+Results are reported in Canadian dollars, unless otherwise noted.
+The Company's financial statements and the financial information contained in this MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board and interpretations of the IFRS Interpretations Committee.